Sweet Corn Soup with Bacon and Potatoes

 Calories: 251kcal

 This sweet corn soup recipe is an ode to the end of summer.
 A time to revel in the bounty of the harvest and enjoy the last few warm days and nights.
-This corn soup is for those nights.
+This corn and potato soup is for those nights.
+Or use frozen corn and chicken broth when fresh corn is not in season.

 Print Recipe